Christian Abt: Career history

-Christian Abt started his career in motocross.
+Abt started his career in motocross.
 In 1983, Abt became the German Motocross Champion.
 From 1986 to 1988, he won the German OMK Motocross Cup of the Southern Group in the 125 cc class three times.
 In 1990, Abt switched to four wheels with the ADAC Formula School and won the title.

 In 1991, Abt won the Formula BMW Junior with a 29-point lead over the later rally driver Lars Mysliwietz.
 A year later, Abt finished 13th in the German Formula 3 Championship and was the overall winner of the B rating.
 Abt remained in formula racing until 1995 but was unable to achieve notable success compared to his first years.
 In 1996, he switched to touring cars and finished fourth in the family-owned racing team in the Super Tourenwagen Cup.
 In the following two years, Abt was placed in the midfield of the Super Tourenwagen Cup.

 In 1999, Abt became the last champion of the Super Tourenwagen Cup in a controversial finale.
 Before the race at the Nürburgring, both Abt and Opel driver Uwe Alzen had chances for the title.
 At the end of the last lap, the order on the track was as follows: Kris Nissen (Abt Audi), Uwe Alzen, Christian Abt, and behind them Roland Asch (Opel).
 Nissen had already been lapped and was clearly holding up the following drivers.
 Asch had been disqualified earlier due to an incident but had not left the track.
 Alzen and Abt were in second and third place, behind Tom Kristensen (Honda).
 With this order, Abt would have been champion with an eight-point lead.
 In the NGK chicane, Nissen and Alzen first collided after the latter missed his braking point.
 In the last corner, Asch and Abt touched, causing Abt to retire.
 Alzen, who could continue with a broken suspension, would have been the champion.
 However, 24 days later, the DMSB Sports Court decided not to count the last lap of the race, awarding the championship to Abt.